 - V. How does the open meeting law apply to the use of telecommunication technology? - a.
-Officials cannot "attend" meeting by phoning in - b.
-Can use interactive video (such as Skype) only if: - i.
+Except under special exceptions, officials cannot "attend" meetings by phone - b.
+Can use interactive technology (such as Skype) if: - i.
 All officials can see and hear each other - ii.
 Members of the public at the meeting can see and hear all officials - iii.
 Off-site officials are located in a place accessible to the public - iv.
 At least one official is at the regular meeting location - v.
 Proper notice was given regarding the location of off-site officials - c.
-Use of telecommunication technology tends to disrupt the meeting - VI.
+Use of telecommunication technology tends to disrupt the meeting - d.
+An exception to these general rules exists which allows for meetings to be conducted by telephone or through other electronic means during a health pandemic or a state or local emergency if in-person meetings are not otherwise practical or prudent (the Commission has been operating under this exception for almost two years) - VI.
 How is the open meeting law most often broken? - a.
-Not often - b.
 Email use or texting among officials can be problematic - Serial emails from one official to another and another, essentially discussing an issue - ii.
-Using "reply all" on an email to all officials of a governing body (avoid this problem by using "blind copy" on emails to group of officials) - c.
-Failure to properly notice a meeting - d.
-Officials wanting to call into a meeting - e.
-Officials gathering for social functions and discussing official business (this tends to naturally happen) - VII.
+Using "reply all" on an email to all officials of a governing body (avoid this problem by using "blind copy" on emails to group of officials) - b.
+Failure to properly notice a meeting - c.
+Officials wanting to call into a meeting - d.
+Officials gathering for social functions and discussing official business (again, this tends to naturally happen) - VII.
 What are the exceptions to the open meeting law? - a.
-There are seven exceptions that allow a governing body to go into a closed session:

-(1) labor negotiations;

-(2) performance evaluations;

-(3) attorney-client privilege;

-(4) discuss the purchase or sale of property;

-(5) discuss security reports;

-(6) discuss misconduct allegations;

-(7) discuss certain not-public data

-- Each exception above has specific rules and procedures and so before closing a meeting pursuant to an exception, the governing body should consult with legal counsel

-- VIII.
-Violations can lead to personal liability, including fines, other costs, and forfeiture of office
+There are seven exceptions that allow a governing body to go into a closed session: (1) labor negotiations; (2) performance evaluations; (3) attorney-client privilege; (4) discuss the purchase or sale of property; (5) discuss security reports; (6) discuss misconduct allegations; and (7) discuss certain not-public data - Each exception above has specific rules and procedures and so before closing a meeting pursuant to an exception, the governing body should consult with legal counsel - VIII.
+Violations can subject officials to litigation and personal liability, including fines, other fees and costs, and even forfeiture of office